Logic and Computation (LoCo)

 Ulle Endriss, Benedikt Löwe (deputy).

-Pieter Adriaans, Jos Baeten, Alexandru Baltag, Johan van Benthem (emeritus), Benno van den Berg, Nick Bezhanishvili, Harry Buhrman, Jan van Eijck, Peter van Emde Boas (emeritus), Sebastian Enqvist, Sam van Gool, Dick de Jongh (emeritus), Fenrong Liu, Benjamin Rin, Christian Schaffner, Jakub Szymanik, Leen Torenvliet, Anne Troelstra (emeritus), Jouko Väänänen (emeritus), Yde Venema, Paul Vitanyi (emeritus), Ronald de Wolf.
+Pieter Adriaans, Jos Baeten, Alexandru Baltag, Johan van Benthem (emeritus), Benno van den Berg, Nick Bezhanishvili, Harry Buhrman, Jan van Eijck, Peter van Emde Boas (emeritus), Sebastian Enqvist, Sam van Gool, Dick de Jongh (emeritus), Fenrong Liu, Christian Schaffner, Andrew Swan, Jakub Szymanik, Leen Torenvliet, Anne Troelstra (emeritus), Jouko Väänänen (emeritus), Yde Venema, Paul Vitanyi (emeritus), Ronald de Wolf.

 A long-standing characteristic of research in the area of Logic and Computation is the use of logical techniques to better understand a wide range of processes and behaviours involving computation.
 The unique combination of expertise in modal logic, model theory and complexity theory at ILLC is combined here to yield qualitatively new applications to computation.